sjbennett123/polarlarp/content/monster_manual/homegrown/bloody_fist_grunt.md

 damage: 10 Normal, 12 Normal With 2H Weapon or Polearm
 abilities:
   - Mighty Slay (Racial, no Parry)
-  - Healing Arts,
+  - Healing Arts
-  - First Aid,
+  - First Aid
-  - Read and Write,
+  - Read and Write
-  - Read Magic,
+  - Read Magic
   - Can destroy non-reinforced or magically locked doors on a 5 Count (1 I Shatter This Door....)

 motivation: You are fueled by nothing more than vengeance, so BE RELENTLESS unless commanded by your Raid Leader of above command in the Bloody Fist.